strawberry-graphql/strawberry/docs/index.md

     books: typing.List[Book]
 ```

-This will create a simple GraphQL schema where clients will be able to execute a
+This will create a GraphQL schema where clients will be able to execute a
 query named `books` that will return a list of zero or more books.

 ## Step 3: Define your data set